WinVector/vtreat/Examples/Classification/Classification_FT.md

 Now that we have the data, we want to treat it prior to modeling: we want training data where all the input variables are numeric and have no missing values or `NA`s.

-First create the data treatment transform design object, in this case a treatment for a binomial classification problem.
+First create the data treatment object, in this case a treatment for a binomial classification problem.

-We use the training data `d` to fit the transform and the return a treated training set: completely numeric, with no missing values.

 ``` r
 transform_spec <- vtreat::BinomialOutcomeTreatment(